logicmagix/tide42/README.md

 - Added new binding \h to select all text \h

 07.26.25
-- Added zsh logic for initialization of the terminal buffer.
-- The default shell is bash however users can comment the initialization buffer for bash starting at line 153 and ending at line 191 to switch to zsh if desired.

 - Changed default ui to maximize the file buffer and minimize all other buffers for a cleaner entry.
 All buffer manipulation hotkeys remain the same.

 06.09.25